aws-samples/aws-security-hub-full-report-email/README.md

 ## How the solution works
 1. An EventBridge time-based event invokes a Lambda function for processing.
-2. The Lambda function gets finding results from Security Hub API and writes them into a CSV files
+2. The Lambda function gets finding results from Security Hub API and writes them into a CSV file.
 3. It uploads them as CSV into Amazon S3 and generates a pre authenticated link.
 4. SNS sends the email notification to the address provided during deployment.
 5. The email includes a link to download the file.